 Step back in time as you learn about the history of Oregon's settlement, including Oregon Trail artifacts.
 The Lane County Historical Museum presents period rooms, as well as vehicle displays from the covered wagons to the 1920s and 1930s.
 (Allow 1 hour)

 Explore the heart of downtown Eugene.
 Ringing Kesey Square are coffee shops, restaurants and boutique shops.
-Discover colorful murals and street art and linger to people watch at a sidewalk cafe.
+Discover colorful murals and street art and linger to people-watch at a sidewalk cafe.
 (Allow 1 hour)

 Jordan Schnitzer Museum of Art at the University of Oregon

 As the largest state-supported art museum in Oregon, the Jordan Schnitzer Museum of Art at the University of Oregon welcomes visitors to a world-class museum.
 The Jordan Schnitzer Museum of Art houses over 12,500 works of art, including extensive Asian and Pacific Northwest collections.
-Guided tours available upon request.
+Guided tours are available upon request.
 (Allow 1 ½ hours)

 University of Oregon Museum of Natural and Cultural History

 Explore Oregon's geological past and 15,000 years of northwest cultural history at the University of Oregon's Museum of Natural and Cultural History, which is home to the world's oldest pair of shoes.
 The newly expanded exhibition hall is filled with interactive displays about the geologic and human history of the Pacific Northwest.
 (Allow 1 ½ hours)

 Hendricks Park Rhododendron Garden